romainsacchi/carculator/docs/modeling.rst

-Once the energy required at the wheels is known, the model goes on to calculate the energy required at the tank level by considering additional losses along the drive train (i.e., axles, gearbox, and engine losses).
+Once the energy required at the wheels is known, the model goes on to calculate the energy required at the tank level by considering additional losses along the drive train (i.e., axles, gearbox, and engine losses -- see Engine and transmission efficiency).
 The different types of resistance considered are depicted in :ref:`Figure 4 <figure-4>`, and the module calculation workflow is presented in :ref:`Figure 5 <figure-5>`.

 Powertrains that are partially or fully electrified have the possibility